-Siblings: For the purposes of admissions, we class a sibling as having:

-- one or both natural parents in common - are related by a parent's marriage or are adopted or fostered. - A child of parent's partner living in the same family unit
+- Brothers or sisters (siblings): For the purposes of admissions, we class a brother or sister as having: - one or both natural parents in common - are related by a parent's marriage or are adopted or fostered.

 The area formally covered by the Parish of St. Luke is shown in the map at Appendix B of this policy.
 A larger map can be viewed in school or can be sent on request.
 Please note this is not our catchment area.
 It is a map showing the area formerly covered by the parish of St Luke.
 We do not have a catchment area.